-Straw or other fibres that are strong in tension are often added to the bricks to help add strength and improve the thermal rating.
-Mudbricks are joined with a mud mortar and can be used in a large variety of applications including homes and garden walls.
+Straw or other fibres that are strong in tension are often added to the bricks to help add strength and improve the thermal performance.
+Mudbricks are joined with either a mud mortar or a traditional sand and cement mix and can be used in a large variety of applications including homes and garden walls.

 Mudbricks have a high thermal mass, so they are a good way to stabilise the internal temperature of a home.
-The traditional mudbrick that Nillumbik is renowned for is 250mm wide and is laid as a single skin internally or externally.
+The traditional mudbrick that Nillumbik is renowned for is 250mm thick and is laid as a single skin internally or externally.
 The thermal performance of a mudbrick home can be further improved by laying a double layer of bricks with a cavity that can be filled with insulation, or lining a single skin of mud bricks with an insulating product.